elias5000/vBot/README.md

 Preface
 -------

-Do not use this piece of software as it is built years ago on top of a long since deprecated module.
+Do not use this piece of software as it was built almost a decade ago on top of a long since deprecated module.
 This repository was only created to conserve this piece of labour for documentary reasons. ;-)

 Required Perl modules